Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Supplementary Material

 \section{Supplementary Material}

+Section \ref{appx:Proofs} provides proofs for all propositions, lemmas, and theorems.
+References to equations and sections that do not begin with "S" refer to the main paper.
+The properties necessary for subsequent proofs are outlined in Section \ref{appx:Auxiliary}.
+These properties encompass Gr\"onwall's and Rosenthal's inequalities, as well as Central Limit Theorems for a sum of triangular arrays.
+In Section \ref{appx:Estimators} we discuss in more detail the LL and HE estimators.

-This section gives proofs of all the propositions, lemmas, and theorems.
-If not differently stated, we assume the parameters are the true ones $\bm{\theta}_0$ and the expectations are taken under the probability measure $\mathbb{P}_{\theta_0}$.
+If not stated, we assume the parameters are the true ones, and the expectations are taken under the probability measure.
+Occasionally, we omit explicit parameter notation to enhance clarity.
+For instance, $\mathbb{E}$ implicitly denotes $\mathbb{E}_{\bm{\theta}}$.